iamsdas/iamsdas/README.md

 ### About Me 🚀
 -->

-- 🔭 I’m a Software Developer with a keen interst in the web domain
+- 🔭 I’m a software developer with a keen interst in the web domain
-- 🌱 I’m currently exploring building microservices using NestJs.
+- 🌱 I’m currently exploring building microservices using NestJs
-- ⚙️ Languages I frequently use: `.ts`, `.js`, `.cpp`, `.sol`, `.py`
+- ⚙️ Languages I frequently use: `.ts`, `.cpp`, `.sol`, `.py`
 - 😄 Pronouns: He/Him